 - Not a bad price

-That’s our list of robot dogs complete, so which is for you?
-Before we go on to give you our verdict, a little more about what you need to look for.
+That’s our list of robot dogs complete, so which robot puppy toy is for you?
+Before we go on to give you our verdict, a little more about what you need to look for in robotic dogs.

 What to Consider

-the decision comes down to this: do you want a fluffy toy that dances and wags its tail, that your little girl will enjoy?
+The decision of the best robot dog comes down to this: do you want a fluffy toy that dances and wags its tail, that your little girl will enjoy?
 Or do you want a proper robot dog, that has many functions, that is educational and that all the family can have fun and learn with?
 If the former, then you have the pick of a few – and we reckon the Fur-Real Ricky Plush Puppy Toy is the pick of the bunch being the most versatile and outwardly unisex of them all, even if it is the most expensive of its kind.

 But, there’s one here that we would buy over all the rest, and here it is!